Skip to main content

 at java.lang.Thread.run(Thread.java:748)

-26-May-2021 00:00:16.299 INFO [http-nio-8080-exec-3] org.apache.tomcat.util.http.parser.Cookie.logInvalidHeader A cookie header was received [key="key" type="System.Data.Services.Internal.ExpandedWrapper`2[[System.Web.UI.ObjectStateFormatter, System.Web, Version=4.0.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a],[xxxxxxxxxxxxx] that contained an invalid cookie.
+26-May-2021 00:00:16.299 INFO ehttp-nio-8080-exec-3] org.apache.tomcat.util.http.parser.Cookie.logInvalidHeader A cookie header was received ikey="key" type="System.Data.Services.Internal.ExpandedWrapper`2="System.Web.UI.ObjectStateFormatter, System.Web, Version=4.0.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a],uxxxxxxxxxxxxx] that contained an invalid cookie.
 That cookie will be ignored.Note: further occurrences of this error will be logged at DEBUG level.

-26-May-2021 00:00:40.340 INFO [http-nio-8080-exec-9] org.apache.coyote.http11.Http11Processor.service Error parsing HTTP request header
+26-May-2021 00:00:40.340 INFO http-nio-8080-exec-9] org.apache.coyote.http11.Http11Processor.service Error parsing HTTP request header

 --------------